W

-elcome to Supercomputing at Swinburne.
+Welcome to Supercomputing at Swinburne

 Supercomputing Overview

-Since its inception in 1998 the Centre for Astrophysics and Supercomputing has run a supercomputing facility on behalf of Swinburne University of Technology.
-Originally a linux beowulf cluster the supercomputer has now evolved into a fully-integrated rack-mounted system with a theoretical peak speed in excess of 10 Tflops (10 trillion floating point operations per second).
-The supercomputer has proven to be an excellent research tool in areas of astronomy ranging from simulations of structure formation in the Universe to the processing of data collected from radio telescopes.
-It is also used by CAS staff to render content for 3-D animations and movies.
-More generally, the supercomputer is available for use by Swinburne University researchers and their collaborators.
+The Swinburne supercomputers have proven to be excellent research tools in areas of astronomy ranging from simulations of structure formation in the Universe to the processing of data collected from radio telescopes.
+They are also used by CAS staff to render content for 3-D animations and movies.
+More generally, the supercomputers are available for use by Swinburne University researchers and their collaborators, as well as a national facility for astronomy use.

 The Green Machine

-This current incarnation of the supercomputer was installed at Swinburne in May 2007.
+This incarnation of the supercomputer was installed at Swinburne in May 2007.
+It comprised 145 Dell Power Edge 1950 nodes each with:

-2 quad-core Clovertown processors at 2.33 GHz
+• 2 quad-core Clovertown processors at 2.33 GHz

 (each processor is 64-bit low-volt Intel Xeon 5138)

-16 GB RAM
+• 16 GB RAM

-2 x 500 GB drives.
+• 2 x 500 GB drives

-To complement the data storage capabilities of the supercomputer the Centre also has over 100 TB of RAID5 disks and 77 TB of magnetic tape (in the form of 3 S4 DLT Tape robots) available for long-term data storage.
+To complement the data storage capabilities of the supercomputer the Centre also had over 100 TB of RAID5 disks and 77 TB of magnetic tape (in the form of 3 S4 DLT Tape robots) available for long-term data storage.

 Information and Access

-Dr Jarrod Hurley
+Prof Jarrod Hurley

 Centre for Astrophysics & Supercomputing